davidfowl/DocsStaging/Pipelines.md

             try
             {
-                // Process all messages from the buffer while (TryParseMessage(ref buffer, out Message message))
+                // Process all messages from the buffer, modifying the input buffer on each iteration while (TryParseMessage(ref buffer, out Message message))
                 {
                     await ProcessMessageAsync(message);